-Dickson worked as a domestic and while Dickson’s husband was gone, she became friendly with one of the sons in the household where she worked.
+Margaret Dickson worked as a domestic and while her husband was gone, she became friendly with one of the sons in the household where she worked.
 Unfortunately, she soon found herself pregnant, and it did not take long before some neighbors accused her of being pregnant.
-Because Dickson was worried about being punished, she denied she was pregnant, despite it being obvious that she was pregnant.
-As her delivery drew near, Dickson attempted to conceal her pregnancy and finally gave birth.
+Because Dickson was worried about being punished, she denied she was pregnant, despite obvious signs that she was pregnant.
+As her delivery date drew near, Dickson attempted to conceal her pregnancy and then finally gave birth.

-Despite the weak evidence and Dickson’s denial, the jury ultimately found Dickson guilty and sentenced her to death.
-Varying dates exist as to when Dickson was executed.
-Some people say it was 1723, 1728, 19 June 1729, and one printer even falsely reported it happened 1 February 1813.
-Allegedly, Dickson was taken to the gallows on 2 September 1724.
+Despite the weak evidence and Dickson’s denial, the jury ultimately found Margaret Dickson guilty and sentenced her to death.
+Varying dates exist as to when she was executed.
+Some people say it was 1723, 1728, 19 June 1729, and one publication even falsely reported it happened 1 February 1813, the same year that Madame Récamier‘s friend, Madame de Staël, died.
+However, it appears that Dickson was taken to the gallows on 2 September 1724 even though she denied all the way that she had killed her child.
+One published report stated:

-Dickson denied all the way to the gallows that she had killed her child.
-However, despite her denials, she was hanged.
-After the execution, her body was cut down, put into a coffin, and taken to Musselburgh for internment.
 During the trip to Musselburgh, the day was extremely hot.
 The men transporting her body stopped to have some refreshments and while they were having a drink, one of them heard a noise coming from the coffin.
-He went to the cart, moved the lid off the coffin, and to his surprise, Dickson suddenly sat up.
+He went to the cart, moved the lid off the coffin, and to his surprise, Margaret Dickson suddenly sat up.
 The men were so shocked and frightened they bolted.

 A gardener who was also having a drink, saw what happened.
 He went to the coffin and opened Dickson’s vein and bled her.
 Within an hour, she revived and was able to get out of the coffin.
-Moreover, the next day, Dickson was recovered enough that under her own power, she walked home to Musselburgh.
+Moreover, the next day, she had recovered enough that under her own power, she walked home to Musselburgh.
 At the time, a Scottish law existed that stated:

 “Every person, upon whom the judgment of the court has been executed, has no more to suffer, but must be for ever discharged.”

-Another Scottish law was that any executed person was dead.
-This also meant a person’s marriage was automatically dissolved.
+Another Scottish law was that any executed person was dead, which also meant a person’s marriage was automatically dissolved.
 Thus, both these laws applied to Dickson.